 SAR Levels Can be Increased by Having Metal Objects in Your Pocket

-Did you know that research has uncovered that having metal objects in your pocket along with your phone increases your SAR exposure?
+Research has uncovered that having metal objects in your pocket along with your phone increases your SAR exposure?

 Discover how to easily almost double your SAR exposure from your mobile phone.